 But many things about Barbie haven't changed with time.
-All Barbies pretty much look the same: stick-thin and impossibly proportioned.
+All Barbies pretty much look the same: stick thin and impossibly proportioned.
 The brand has been blamed for having negative effects on girls' body images.
 Barbie's not apologizing for that, either.
-She was also "unapologetic" when she ruffled feathers earlier this year for posing in a swimsuit in a promotional campaign in partnership with Sports Illustrated's swimsuit issue.
+She was also "unapologetic" when she ruffled feathers earlier this year posing in a swimsuit in a promotional campaign in partnership with Sports Illustrated's swimsuit issue.

 Perhaps Mattel should look at its other doll line for inspiration.
-Mattel's American Girl brand, which the company bought in 1998, saw a 5 percent increase in sales in the first quarter of 2014.
+American Girl Doll, which the company bought in 1998, saw a 5 percent increase in sales in the first quarter of 2014.
 This followed an increase of 11 percent at the end of 2013, when Barbie was down 6 percent.
-While American Girl dolls have recently been critiqued for their lack of diversity -- it discontinued two of its historic dolls, an Asian-American character and one with African-American and French roots -- at least some of the dolls have cleverly constructed backstories and others can be customized to look like you.
-They at least feel interesting and relatable.
+While it's recently been critiqued for lack of diversity -- it discontinued two of its historic dolls, an Asian American character and one with African-American and French roots -- at least some of the dolls have cleverly constructed back-stories and others can be customized to look like you.
+They at least feel interesting, and relatable.

 Meanwhile, Entrepreneur Barbie is frozen, holding her "cool clutch" and "smartphone" and totally oblivious to where she's going in those power heels.

-Why play with a plastic doll's tiny smartphone when you can go play on your real one?
+Why play with a plastic doll's tiny smartphone when you could go play on your own real one?